gsteele13/gary-misc-notebooks/Jupyter Notebook Live Plot Update.md

     fig.canvas.draw()
 ```

-The matplotlib notebook driver is just plain flaky...try bokeh
+The matplotlib notebook driver is a bit flaky.
+Why is my plot so small?
+And why does it not update when I drag the handle?

 ## Try with Bokeh

-An internet site suggested that this should work, but it doesn't...
+An internet site suggested that this should work, but it doesn't...it keeps adding more lines!

 ```python
 from bokeh.plotting import figure, show